dougsweetser/simply_animate_math/docs/about/how_done.md

 The photos were taking using a Nexus 5 cell phone mounted on a monopod kept in place with a Black & Decker workbench.

 Software was written in python to merge the photos together.
-The project, [simply_animate_math](https://github.com/dougsweetser/simply_animate_math), is publically available on github.
+The project, [simply_animate_math](https://github.com/dougsweetser/simply_animate_math), is publicly available on github.

 This site was generated using **mkdocs**, a great program for a simple static site like this one.